traefik/traefik/docs/content/providers/docker.md

   by using the label `traefik.http.services.<service_name>.loadbalancer.server.port` (Read more on this label in the dedicated section in [routing](../routing/providers/docker.md#port)).

+### Host networking

+When exposing containers configured with [host networking](https://docs.docker.com/network/host/), you need to provide the IP adress of the bridge interface to the Traefik container using `extra_hosts`: `--add-host=host.docker.internal:host-gateway`

 ### Docker API Access

 Traefik requires access to the docker socket to get its dynamic configuration.